 Heart of the cement factory

-“When we started this cement company and built the power plant, we did not have the skills and knowledge to operate the power plant efficiently.
-The HCC Management therefore decided to outsource the power plant’s Operation and Maintenance.
-In 2013, an O&M agreement was signed with Wärtsilä.
-This empowered us to focus on our core business, which is cement manufacturing,” says Engineer Fahad Alrasheedi, Plant Manager for Hail Cement Company.
+The plant manager at QCC stated that when they started this cement company and built the power plant, they did not have the skills and knowledge to operate the power plant efficiently.
+The QCC Management therefore decided to outsource the power plant’s Operation and Maintenance.
+In 2013, an O&M agreement was signed with Wärtsilä, and the contract has been renewed multiple times, the current O&M agreement renewed in 2024.
+The agreement allows QCC to focus on their core business, which is cement manufacturing.

 High quality is required